 After the company agrees to allot 14% to the VC from the authorized capital, the shareholding pattern looks like this:

 |Sl No||Name of Share Holder||No of Shares||%Holding|

 Note, the balance 36% of shares is still retained within the company and has not been issued.

-Now, with the VC’s money coming into the business, a very interesting development has taken place.
-The VC is valuing the entire business at INR 50 Crs by valuing his 14% stake in the company at INR 7Crs.
+With the VC’s money coming into the business, an exciting development has taken place.
+The VC values the entire business at INR 50 Crs by valuing his 14% stake in the company at INR 7Crs.
 With the initial valuation of 5Crs, there is a 10 fold increase in the company’s valuation.
-This is what a good business plan, validated by a healthy revenue stream can do to businesses.
+This is what a good business plan, validated by a healthy revenue stream, can do to businesses.
 It works as a perfect recipe for wealth creation.

 With the valuations going up, the investments made by the initial investors will have an impact.
 The following table summarizes the same…